cachaves22/cachaves22/README.md

 🚀 Projects

-<a href="https://www.braveco.org/">BraveCo – Helped build a mentorship platform for 7,000+ global users with live events, group calls, and video content.
+<a href="https://www.braveco.org/">BraveCo </a> – Helped build a mentorship platform for 7,000+ global users with live events, group calls, and video content.

-ShastaBiz – Co-created a local business and events directory for Shasta County, including a Hotwire Native mobile app.
+<a href="https://www.shastabiz.com/">ShastaBiz </a>– Co-created a local business and events directory for Shasta County, including a Hotwire Native mobile app.

-UnlokLabs – Co-founded a consulting firm delivering full-stack solutions to startups and nonprofits.
+<a href="https://www.unloklabs.com/">UnlokLabs </a>– Co-founded a consulting firm delivering full-stack solutions to startups and nonprofits.

 🛠️ Tech Stack